uclid-org/uclid/test/modulearrays/ArraysOfModules.md

 # Details/Notes
 - We create an array for everything the `ModuleFlattener` flattens.
 - Need to take special care with "instance procedure map"

+# TODO
+- multiple calls to next with different arguments?